steamcmd/api/README.md

 The easiest way to spin up the development environment is using Docker compose.
 This will build the image locally, mount the correct directory (`src`) and set the required environment variables.
-Just execute compose up in the root:
+If you are on windows you should store the repository in the WSL filesystem or it will fail.
+Execute compose up in the root:
 ```
 docker-compose up
 ```